AdnanK1/phase-1/README.md

-# Exploratory data analysis: Generate insight of movie genres for Microsoft
+# Exploratory data analysis: Generate insight of movie genres and Studios for Microsoft

 ## Introduction